linkeddatacenter/kees/README.md

 This states that an ABoxGraph SHOULD exist in the knowledge base and that graph should be loaded with the content of the web resource "http://data.example.com/dataset1.ttl" that is protected with a basic http autentication.
+Note that the dataset require two datadump to be loaded

 ```
 _:myCredentials a kees:BasicHttpAuthentication ;